thevuong/next15-filterlist/STEPS.md

 - Open pre-run lighthouse tab.
 Of course, these scores impact our SEO.
 - Show impact of each by hovering circle.
 - FCP: Bad since we are showing nothing until everything.
-Check the logs for the true value.
-Fix mistakenly good scores.
 - LCP: Bad, out LCP is shown together with everything else.
-Check the logs for the true value.
-Fix mistakenly good scores.
 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 - CLS: 0 since everything is painted at once.
 - Speed index bad since it measures incrementally how much content is shown, but we have nothing until everything is shown.